ramsesproject/ramses.github.io/index.md

 # About

 The **RAMSES project** was launched in 2014 with the goal of developing a new science of **end-to-end analytical performance modeling** that will transform understanding of the behavior of science workflows in extreme-scale science environments.
-Much as modern design tools permit digital pre-assembly and simulated flight of new aircraft before they are built, predictive control during flight, and predictive trending for failure detection, our new methods will provide a basis for tools that allow developers and users of science workflows and operators of science facilities to ***predict***, ***explain***, and ***optimize***.
+Much as modern design tools permit digital pre-assembly and simulated flight of new aircraft before they are built, predictive control during flight, and predictive trending for failure detection, our new methods will provide a basis for tools that allow developers and users of science workflows and operators of science facilities to [***explain***, ***predict*** and ***optimize***](files/img/epo.png).

 # Motivation